 T-Scores enable the comparison of a young person's scores against norms from an equivalent age and gender group.
 A T-score is a standardized score that is calculated from the total distribution of scores within the community sample.
 Scores are rescaled so thatT-scores have a mean of 50 and a standard deviation of 10.
 Scores within one standard deviation (ie. a T-score of 10) above the mean on any dimension are regarded as being within the normal range on that dimension.
 This process ensures that all subscales and the total score can be interpreted along the same scale, with the same mean and standard deviation, even though they initially had different numbers of items and different non-transformed means.

 The attached scoring sheets can be downloaded and used to determine SCAS-P T-scores.
-It is important to use the correct sheet based on the child’s age and gender.
+It is important to use the correct sheet based on the age and gender of the child.
 The raw scores must first be calculated for each subscale and the total score.
 Then, the raw scores are circled on the sheet and the corresponding T-Score is identified from the T-score column.
 The raw score and corresponding T-score can be recorded at the bottom of the page.

 YOU CAN DOWNLOAD THE T-SCORE TEMPLATES HERE